 George Smith examines some of Rand’s claims about the beneficial influence of Aristotle’s ideas on the course of Western civilization.

 Welcome to Building Tomorrow!
 A new podcast by Libertarianism.org and the Cato Institute.

 Smith explains the crucial role of rights in political theory.

-Kate Sills joins us for a conversation on smart contracts and the future of blockchain technology.
+Gary Chartier joins us for a conversation on freedom of expression.

 The cornerstone of liberty; the thing that all our other rights are built on.